Fishing in Tennessee

 Camping and Fishing in Tennessee

 Many of the best fishing areas are managed by the Tennessee Valley Authority.
-In addition to outstanding fishing, these areas often offer other recreational opportunities, including swimming, boating, whitewater rafting, and hiking.
+In addition to outstanding fishing, these areas often offer swimming, boating, whitewater rafting, hiking, and more outdoor opportunities.
 They can also be great places to go bird-watching.
-Many of them have camping facilities that are near the state’s major reservoirs.
+Many of them have camping facilities near the state’s major reservoirs.
 This makes them a great place to stay when fishing and camping in Tennessee.

 Before you go, read this fishing blog filled with tips that will help you find success on the water.